opf/openproject/docs/user-guide/time-and-costs/reporting/README.md

 To open the time and costs reports in OpenProject, navigate to the **Cost reports** module in the project navigation.

+<div class="glossary">**Cost Reports** is defined as a plugin to filter cost reports on individual or multiple users across individual or multiple projects.
+The plugin has to be activated as a module in the project settings to be displayed in the side navigation.</div>

 ![Time-costs-reports](Time-costs-reports.png)

 ## Change time and costs reports